cwarden45/DTC_Scripts/README.md

 - - - -

+The code sections of this repository mostly focus on analysis that you can perform on your local computer.
+While learning some coding to be able to extract additional information from your raw genomics data is a useful (and marketable) life skill, the comparison part (emphasized more in the subfolders) can at least partially be carried out through [precisionFDA](https://precision.fda.gov/) (possibly with some file formatting changes, [like I did for my vcf files](https://github.com/cwarden45/DTC_Scripts/blob/master/Genos_Exome/convert_to_precisionFDA.pl)).

+**1)**	Creating a precisionFDA account is free and you can do it with your personal G-mail address (at least if you have genomic data to upload, like myself).
+The analysis run within precisionFDA is also free for users.

+**2)**	While there are cost and time limits to the total number of companies that I can check as an individual (for example, notice the time it took me to put together a response in this [issue thread](https://github.com/google/deepvariant/issues/165#issuecomment-485283894), admittedly needing to do a noticable portion of that outside working hours), I think there could be benefits for people to obtain raw data from at least 2 companies.
+This can give you a feel for the variety of results that you can receive, and I think precisionFDA provides a way that you can get a feeling of fulfillment for contributing to on-going surveillance of genomics companies  (kind of like a civic duty, with an understanding that accuracy can sometimes be harder to define than you might expect).
+My understanding is that the FDA is also working on putting together something like PatientsLikeMe with more privacy options (I have some notes on my experiences [here](http://cdwscience.blogspot.com/2019/03/updated-thoughts-on-patientslikeme.html)), and I fully support these initiatives.

+**3)**	Of course, this requires companies to provide raw data.
+Likewise, I think it is worth noting that *I could **improve concordance** between my Veritas WGS data and my Genos Exome data **if I reprocessed the raw data*** (once you create an account, you can access my data and precisionFDA comparisons [here](https://precision.fda.gov/users/charles.warden)).
+While I also applaud free interfaces to view data from companies (like [data.color.com](https://data.color.com/)), I think this is a good example of why **not providing raw data** (I think FASTQ/BAM/VCF should be provided for high-throughput sequencing data) **should be considered unacceptable**.

+Also, I believe certain things like using [IGV](https://software.broadinstitute.org/software/igv/) to visualize your alignments (which is very important) should be done on your local computer (instead of on the cloud in precisionFDA).

 - - - -

 **These are some scripts that I used to analyze my Veritas WGS (Whole Genome Sequencing) Data.**